Last Updated on April 6, 2021

-However, if you experience severe confusion, racing heart, hallucinations, or fever, it’s best to seek medical attention.
+However, if you experience severe confusion, racing heart, hallucinations, vomiting, diarrhea, uncontrollable sweating or shaking hands, or fever, it’s best to seek medical attention.
 In severe cases, alcohol withdrawal can progress to a condition known as delirium tremens, or cause seizures and even death.

 Cutting back gradually may help you avoid alcohol withdrawal symptoms, but as of this moment there is little to no evidence that proves this.
 Therefore, no matter how you intend to go about quitting, it’s best to have professional medical advice before proceeding.
 This article should not substitute for the advice of a licensed physician.

 - Meet with a physician: Get advice from a medical profession about your unique situation, and the best way to stay safe and reduce alcohol withdrawal symptoms.

 - Have someone keep an eye on you: Either find friends who are willing to help, or join an accredited treatment program.

 - Know your own system: If you’ve ever been through withdrawal before, consider your past experience carefully, and prepare.